-Bellingham serves on a number of institutional boards and advisory boards including Science Robotics, American Association for the Advancement of Science; the Naval Studies Board, National Academies of Sciences Engineering Medicine; OceanX, Dalio Philanthropies; the Institute of Marine Research, Norway; and MARUM Center for Marine Environmental Sciences, University of Bremen, Germany.
-He has served on the Naval Research Advisory Committee including as chair, and on Secretary of the Navy Advisory Panel and several National Academies studies.
+Dr. Bellingham serves on a number of institutional boards and advisory boards including Science Robotics, American Association for the Advancement of Science, the Institute of Marine Research, Norway, ThayerMahan Inc. and Innovasea Systems Inc. He served on the Naval Research Advisory Committee including as Chair, on the Secretary of the Navy Advisory Panel, the Naval Studies Board and many National Academies studies.

-His honors include election to the National Academy of Engineering (induction October 2021), the Navy Superior Public Service Award, and the Lockheed Martin Award for Ocean Science and Engineering.
-Mr. Bellingham has authored dozens of scholarly papers.
+Dr. Bellingham's honors include election to the National Academy of Engineering, the Navy Superior Public Service Award, and the Lockheed Martin Award for Ocean Science and Engineering.
+Dr. Bellingham has authored dozens of scholarly papers.
 He received a B.S., an M.S., and a Ph.D., in physics from the Massachusetts Institute of Technology.

 Adam Sharkawy.
-Adam Sharkawy serves as a director on our Board and has been a Founder and Managing Partner at Material Impact, a unique venture fund that focuses on investing in and building successful companies with novel products based on innovations in the underlying material, hardware, and manufactured goods technologies, since January 2016.
+Dr. Sharkawy serves as a director on our Board and has been a Founder and Managing Partner at Material Impact, a unique venture fund that focuses on investing in and building successful companies with novel products based on innovations in the underlying material, hardware, and manufactured goods technologies, since January 2016.
 He additionally serves as member of the Board of Directors for 11 companies including Soft Robotics, Inc, Orbion Space Technologies, 6K, LynQ, NextGen Jane, BloomerTech, Nohbo and JumpAero.

-Mr. Sharkawy has held a series of executive operating roles in publicly traded healthcare companies.
+Dr. Sharkawy has held a series of executive operating roles in publicly traded healthcare companies.
 These include Sr. Vice President of the Medicines Company and Head of their Surgery and Perioperative Care Global Business Unit, where he led the integration of four acquisitions along with a legacy fifth business into a global unit with products spanning the spectrum of acute surgical care.

-Prior to his large corporate roles, Mr. Sharkawy was an entrepreneur.
+Prior to his large corporate roles, Dr. Sharkawy was an entrepreneur.
 He helped start Ventrica, Inc., a privately held medical device company until the acquisition of its technology by Medtronic.
 While at Ventrica, he also spun off a new venture in collaboration with the German government, Ventrigraft, GMBH.
-Prior to that, Mr. Sharkawy served in several technology development roles for Heartport (acquired by Johnson and Johnson) and Advanced Cardiovascular Systems (acquired by Eli Lilly) and then spun out as publicly traded Guidant.
-Mr. Sharkawy has also been a consultant to or on the Advisory Board of companies spanning industries such as aerospace, oil & gas, battery, and medical device.
+Prior to that, Dr. Sharkawy served in several technology development roles for Heartport (acquired by Johnson) and Advanced Cardiovascular Systems (acquired by Eli Lilly) and then spun out as publicly traded Guidant.
+Dr. Sharkawy has also been a consultant to or on the Advisory Board of companies spanning industries such as aerospace, oil & gas, battery, and medical device.

-Mr. Sharkawy received his Ph.D. from Duke University in Biomaterials / Biomedical Engineering.
-He also holds a Masters Degree from Texas A&M University from the Institute of Innovation and Design in Engineering.
+Dr. Sharkawy received his Ph.D. from Duke University in Biomaterials/Biomedical Engineering.
+He also holds a M.S. from Texas A&M University from the Institute of Innovation and Design in Engineering.
 Adam received his Bachelor of Science in Mechanical Engineering from the American University, Cairo and before that, studied pre-medicine and Biology at the Honors Program at the University of Delaware.
 He is a scientific inventor and holds 23 issued U.S. patents and numerous international patents.

 John W. Gibson, Jr. Mr. Gibson serves as a director on our Board and served as Chairman of the Board of Directors, Chief Executive Officer, and President of Flotek Industries from January 2020 to January 2023.
-John is a recognized leader with more than 35 years of global experience in the energy technology, oil and gas services and exploration and production sectors of the energy industry.
-John also previously served as a Director of Bluware Inc.
+Mr. Gibson is a recognized leader with more than 35 years of global experience in the energy technology, oil and gas services and exploration and production sectors of the energy industry.
+Mr. Gibson also previously served as a Director of Bluware Inc.